wultra/wultra-docs/docs/tutorials/In-App-Protection/Implementation-on-Android.md

 ## Get the In-App Protection SDK

-You can obtain the in-app protection SDK for Apple from our Artifactory.
+You can obtain the in-app protection SDK for Android from our Artifactory.

 To add a Maven repository pointing to the Wultra Artifactory, include the following snippet in your project Gradle file: